 Epilepsy Monitoring Unit

-In October 2011, Banner Good Samaritan Medical Center opened the doors to one of the first state-of-the-art inpatient Epilepsy Monitoring Unit (EMU) in Arizona.
-EMU allows for long-term EEG monitoring (brain wave activity) along with continuous observation of video/audio, EEG data, and cardiac telemetry.
+In October 2011, Banner Good Samaritan Medical Center launched a state-of-the-art inpatient Epilepsy Monitoring Unit (EMU) in Arizona.
+EMU allows for long-term EEG monitoring (brain wave activity), along with continuous observation of video/audio, EEG data, and cardiac telemetry.

-Patients can expect to spend anywhere from 3-5 days in the EMU.
-An EMU admission is often an elective admission as it is a significant commitment of time on the part of the patient.
+Patients can expect to spend anywhere from three to five days in the EMU.
+An EMU admission is often an elective admission, as it is a significant commitment of time on the part of the patient.

 Please review the following patient instructions prior to your EMU admission and following your discharge from EMU: